 But this is all getting rather expensive.
 For a ten employee programming team with a relatively low average salary of $70K you will be spending more than a $1M per year.
 Local domestic outsourcing can be over $2M.

-Of course the Internet has changed all this and global outsourcing of software development was truly a “disruptive technology” that costs so much less that people are willing to put up with imperfections like time zone and cultural differences.
+Of course the Internet has changed all this and global software development outsourcing.
+The internet was truly a “disruptive technology” that costs so much less that people are willing to put up with imperfections like time zone and cultural differences.

 Let’s do a similar analysis based on a range of salaries for offshore programmers.
 Salaries for programmers in many global locations are low compared to the U.S. Salaries for junior programmers, right out of school with very little experience, are very low, approaching minimum wage levels in the U.S.

 But junior programmers are hard to managefrom a distance.
 Let’s consider only senior developers with at least 3 years of experience.
 Their salaries are still relatively low.But as we saw above for a domestic outsourcing vendor, any professional offshore software outsourcing firm also needs to add in benefits, training, management, and of course profit on top of these salaries.

 Offshore Annual Employee Cost